2 x 45-minute Periods

 Mention that the structures that were just built do not stay stationary and can become kinetic with a set of hinges and locks called the Hinge and Friction lock.
-The Tension lock is for holding a Straw through the head of the Strawbee in place with a 1-Legged Strawbee squeezed inside and holding it all in place.
+The Tension lock is for holding a construction pipe through the head of the Strawbee in place with a 1-Legged Strawbee squeezed inside and holding it all in place.

 To save on time, present a simple Strawbees example with the image above with at least 2 friction locks. and tension lock to secure loose joints on structures.
 You can refer to the Strawbees Booklet on how to build these as practice before teaching your students.